migueljpi/migueljpi/README.md

 ## Hi there 👋

+Welcome to my GitHub page!
+I am currently Web Development at Le Wagon, aiming to become a software developer very soon. 😄

+Link with me on [LinkedIn](https://www.linkedin.com/in/miguelines/).

 <!--
 **migueljpi/migueljpi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.